pmgbergen/DarSIA/examples/Readme.md

-This directory contains several examples on how DarIA can be used to analyze images of the FluidFlower.
-The run scripts demonstrate the practical use of daria, while in addition, notebooks include Jupter notebooks which instead have a more introductory character.
+This directory contains several examples on how DarSIA can be used to analyze images of the FluidFlower.
+The run scripts demonstrate the practical use of darsia, while in addition, notebooks include Jupter notebooks which instead have a more introductory character.

 Topics covered in the examples are: